open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/automatic.md

 ## Supported libraries and frameworks

-Auto-instrumentation has support for a number of existing PHP libraries.
+Automatic Instrumentation comes with a number of instrumentation libraries for commonly used PHP libraries.
-For the full list, see [auto-instrumentation packages](https://packagist.org/search/?query=open-telemetry&tags=instrumentation).
+For the full list, see [instrumentation libraries on packagist](https://packagist.org/search/?query=open-telemetry&tags=instrumentation).

 ## Next steps